chanzuckerberg/cellxgene/server/eb/README.md

    is the location where the matrix files are located.
    This environment variable will override the dataroot in the config file (if specified).

-   - Note:  Certain features, such as diffexp and user annotations, are automatically disabled by the EB app, and cannot be enabled using configuration.
+   - Note:  Certain features, such as user annotations, are automatically disabled by the EB app, and cannot be enabled using configuration.
 They may be enabled manually by modifying app.py, however this is not supported or recommended at this time.

+4. Customization

+The deployment can be customized in several ways, by adding files to a directory called `customize` which is placed in this directory.

+config file:

+This was described in the previous section.

-4. Prepare static endpoints
+static files:

 The cellxgene server can server additional static webpages that may be associated with the deployment.
-   These include the about_legal_tos (terms of service), and bout_legal_privacy, for example.
+These include the about_legal_tos (terms of service), and about_legal_privacy, for example.
 To use this feature, do the following:

-   * In this directory, create a sub directory called "static".
+   * In this directory, create a sub directory called "customize/deploy/".
    * Copy the files you want to serve into this directory
    * modify your configuration file to set the location to these file:  /static/deploy/<filename>